 I hope you all are enjoying a nice weekend.
 It’s been a strange few months here in upstate New York — as though we skipped spring and plunged right into summer — but I couldn’t be happier the sun has finally arrived.

 PPS: ALL the CSA recipes.

 Use this recipe as a guide.
 I find the shallot vinaigrette (recipe above) to be the dressing I turn to over and over again, but use any dressing you like.
-My CSA has been abounding with greens, scallions, radishes, turnips, and herbs, and I've been chopping them all up and throwing them in a bowl with the shallot vinaigrette and a jar of tuna.
+My CSA has been abounding with greens, scallions, radishes, turnips, and herbs, and I’ve been chopping them all up and throwing them in a bowl with an avocado, the shallot vinaigrette, and a jar of tuna.
 As I noted above, I really like the Toninno tuna, which is pricey, but very tasty.

 - radishes, thinly sliced

 - snow peas, snap peas, or celery, membrane removed (see video), thinly sliced

 - 1 jar of tuna (6.7 oz), see notes above, drained

 - fresh cracked pepper